spring-guides/gs-messaging-redis/README.md

 [35142] 01 May 14:36:28.941 * The server is now ready to accept connections on port 6379
 ```

+<a name="initial"></a>
 Creating a Redis message receiver
 ---------------------------------
-With any messaging-based application, we need to create a receiver that will respond to published messages.
+In any messaging-based application, there are message publishers and messing receivers.
+To create the message receiver, you'll need to implement the `MessageListener` interface:

+`src/main/java/hello/Receiver.java`
 ```java
 package messagingredis;